-We are the leading not-for-profit professional membership association for pricing and monetization managers.
+EPP is the leading global association for pricing and monetization managers.

 The EPP is, since 2006, on the front of supporting pricing and monetisation leaders with on- and offline knowledge sharing initiatives and events.

-The EPP works hard to advance careers, improve organizational pricing maturity and support to mature the pricing and monetization profession.
+We expose pricing professionals around the world to state of the art processes, techniques, tools and network to enable them to boost both their career and top line revenues & profits.
 We deliver through our globally recognized Certified Pricing Manager Programs, resources, tools, a large offer of professional training programs (EPP Academy) and conferences (EPP Forums) with excellent knowledge sharing and networking opportunities.

 If you are you looking to improve your organisational pricing maturity, need help bringing your pricing journey to the next level, or if you are looking to learn how to better champion your next price management initiative, EPP is here to help.